-We have established joint committee relationships in Article 15, Professional Development Committee, Article 18, Health and Safety, Article 21, Employment Continuity, and Article 44, Joint Committee on Institutional Issues.
+We have established joint committee relationships in Article 14, Professional Development and Quality of Working Life Coordinating Committee, Article 15, Professional Development Committee, Article 18, Health and Safety, Article 21, Employment Continuity, Article 22, Protection of Employees and Article 44, Joint Committee on Institutional Issues.
 Time spent by PEF designees directly interacting with State representatives on these issues would be appropriately charged as EOL for labor/management committee participation under the provisions of Article 4, Section 4.7(c) of the Agreement.
 In addition to that need, however, we acknowledge that PEF has a need for study, review and internal preparation in connection with these joint committee relationships.
-To respond to this need we therefore agree that up to 70 days of EOL in each year of this Agreement shall be made available to PEF under the provision of Section 4.7(d) for preparation purposes in connection with PEF's participation in the joint relationships established in Articles 15, 18, 21 and 44.
+To respond to this need we therefore agree that up to 70 days of EOL in each year of this Agreement shall be made available to PEF under the provision of Section 4.7(d) for preparation purposes in connection with PEF's participation in the joint relationships established in Articles 14, 15, 18, 21, 22 and 44.